sumitmallick/Pub-Sub/README.md

-# jumpstartCS-rabbitmq-python
+# Pub/Sub using rabbitmq and python
-Accompanying code for the jumpstartCS tutorial series on RabbitMQ
+Accompanying code for the with RabbitMQ & Python